Twitter replaces stars with hearts, but gets no love from users

 Dorsey, who became Twitter's permanent CEO last month after serving as interim boss since July, has rolled out several innovations including a "buy now" button that allows users to make purchases directly through Twitter.

-"You might like a lot of things, but not everything can be your favourite," Twitter said in a blog post on Tuesday.
+"You might like a lot of things, but not everything can be your favorite," Twitter said in a blog post on Tuesday.

 "We know that at times the star could be confusing, especially to newcomers." (bit.ly/1NaFh20)